 In most DWI cases the critical piece of evidence is a chemical test showing a blood-alcohol concentration of at least 0.08 percent, the legal limit in Texas and every other state.
 Such evidence is especially crucial when the charge is intoxication manslaughter; that is, when a person who is intoxicated allegedly “causes the death of another by accident or mistake,” as defined by Section 49.08 of the Texas Penal Code.
 Police are quick to demand blood tests following a deadly accident.
 But there are certain constitutional guidelines that must be followed, even when a death has occurred.

-TX Court: Police Need Warrant Before Conducting Their Own Blood-Alcohol Testing
+TX Court: Police Need Warrant Before Blood-Alcohol Testing

 The Fourth Amendment to the U.S. Constitution typically requires the police to obtain a warrant before conducting any “searches and seizures” against a person who does not freely give consent.
 This includes blood samples.
 In other words, the police cannot “seize” a sample of your blood and “search” (test) it unless a judge agrees that probable cause exists to suspect you have committed DWI, or as the case may be, intoxication manslaughter.